Yashvendra/reverseShell/README.md

 ./attacker 1234
 ```

-### 2. Execute client script and setup a connection to the server
+### 2. Execute client script on target and setup a connection to the server
 You can do this by simply executing the target compiled file

 ```